KajetanKucharczyk/agtom-news/README.md

 # agtom-news
 Application for ordering new products on Prestashop store main page
+App require some PHP classes conected w/Prestashop store.